clairebarale/webpage/content/_index.md

 ## News

+* November 27th 2023, NYC, I will be co-organizing a workshop on NLPxFinance at the 4th ACM Conference on AI in Finance.
+[NLP and Network Analysis in Financial Applications](https://sites.google.com/view/nlp-na-in-finance-2023/home).
+Deadline for submission coming soon, November 10th!
 * October 2023, 2 papers accepted at the NLLP workshop, EMNLP 2023!
 I will present then on December, 7th in Singapore
 * October 2023, I will present my work at the Women in HPC workshop hosted at SC2023, Denver, CO
 * July 2023, I'm very happy to announce that I received the Bloomberg Data Science Ph.D.
 Fellowship